Spain wants EU complaint with WTO on Argentina

 The source did not wish to be named and gave no further details.

-Madrid has threatened economic and diplomatic "consequences" for Argentine President Cristina Fernandez's decision to nationalize 51 percent of YPF owned by Spanish oil major Repsol.
+Madrid has threatened economic and diplomatic "consequences" for Argentine President Cristina Fernandez's decision to nationalise 51 percent of YPF owned by Spanish oil major Repsol.

 EU foreign ministers will debate how to deal with the Spanish-Argentine row at a meeting on Monday.